auth0/docs/articles/services/gallery/verified-email-address-change.md

 Auth0 Professional Services provide Custom Implementation for a wide range of use cases, across a wide range of use case scenarios.
 Our services can be leveraged to provide you with a complete solution for Verified Email Address Change - in either a stand-alone fashion or in conjunction with other customization.
 However we also provide you with full design details (see below) if you prefer to implement yourself.

 ::: note
-Auth0 Professional Services provide Custom Implementation which can be leveraged for a wide range of use cases.
-Alternativele, we also provide full design details, if you would prefer to implement yourself.
+Custom Implementation Services provided by Auth0 Professional Services, can be leveraged across a wide range of use cases.
+Alternatively, we also provide comprehensive design documentation for a number of use case scenarios, if you would prefer to implement yourself.
 :::

 <h3 class="anchor-heading">